 NPRACH gaps as defined in section 10.1.6.1 are not part of the NPRACH resource.
 The mapping of is then repeated until slots have been transmitted.
 After transmissions and/or postponements due to NPRACH of time units, for frame structure type 1, a gap of time units shall be inserted where the NPUSCH transmission is postponed.
 The portion of a postponement due to NPRACH which coincides with a gap is counted as part of the gap.

 When higher layer parameter npusch-AllSymbols is set to false, resource elements in SC-FDMA symbols overlapping with a symbol configured with SRS according to srs-SubframeConfig shall be counted in the NPUSCH mapping but not used for transmission of the NPUSCH.
-When higher layer parameter npusch-AllSymbols is set to true, all symbols are transmitted.10.1.4.1.3 Group hopping
+When higher layer parameter npusch-AllSymbols is set to true, all symbols are transmitted.

+In case of NPUSCH transmissions in subframes that are not NB-IoT uplink subframes, the NPUSCH transmission is postponed until the next NB-IoT uplink subframe.

+10.1.4.1.3 Group hopping

 For the reference signal for NPUSCH format 1, sequence-group hopping can be enabled where the sequence-group number in slot is defined by a group hopping pattern and a sequence-shift pattern according to